 In August, 1823, an insurrection took place at Demerara, among the negroes, which was most unjustly attributed to the efforts of the missionaries.
 The principal events in relation to this affair are detailed in the subjoined account from the Missionary Herald.

-Various accounts have, from time to time, appeared in the public prints, of the insurrection of the slaves in the colony of Demerara, and of the condemnation of the Rev. Mr. Smith, a missionary from the London Missionary Society, on an of having been accessary to the plot.
+Various accounts have, from time to time, appeared in the public prints, of the insurrection of the slaves in the colony of Demerara, and of the condemnation of the Rev. Mr. Smith, a missionary from the London Missionary Society, on an accusation of having been accessary to the plot.
 We have collected and embodied such of the leading facts, relative to these transactions, as have come to our knowledge.

 The slaves of many plantations on the eastern coast of Demerara had formed a conspiracy to obtain their freedom.
 The plot was disclosed by a servant to his master on the 18th of August; not till the conspiracy was thoroughly organized, and arrangements made to secure simultaneous movements; and only a few hours before the time appointed for action.
 Information was immediately communicated to the commander-in-chief, and the most efficient measures taken; but before a sufficient force could be assembled to resist a large body of negroes, who were immediately under arms, the evening, which was the time for executing the first grand enterprise, had arrived.
 This was simultaneously to seize upon the whites at the different plantations, confine them in the stocks, and take possession of their arms.
 This was effected on nearly fifty plantations, containing, inclusive of women and children, 10 or 12,000 negroes.
 The whites, to the number of about 250, were imprisoned.
 In some places an ineffectual resistance was made, and several lives lost on both sides.